 #6 – Use Mobile Ordering at Woody’s Lunch Box to Avoid Lines

 One of the things I spotted on the window of Woody’s Lunch Box was a mobile ordering sign!
 Utilize mobile ordering to save time standing in line waiting to order.
-Check out this post on using mobile ordering at Walt Disney World to see how this could save you tons of time!

 #7 – Ask for Allergy Friendly Food Options